Mohsnmonji/Political-Terror_Dashboard/README.md

 This repository contains the R code and data used to build the **Political Terror Dashboard**, an interactive tool that allows users to explore trends in political terror for various countries and regions from 1976 to 2023.
 The dashboard is based on data from the **Political Terror Scale (PTS)** project, a data collection initiative at the Political Science Department at the University of North Carolina, Asheville.

-The dashboard provides users with dynamic visualization options to explore global trends in political terror, with data sourced from **Amnesty International**, **Human Rights Watch**, and the **U.S. Department of State**.
+The dashboard provides users with dynamic visualization options to explore trends in political terror, with data sourced from **Amnesty International**, **Human Rights Watch**, and the **U.S. Department of State**.
 Users can customize the time range, select specific countries or regions, and choose between different data sources to gain insights into historical and geographical variations in political terror.

 ## Features

 - **Dynamic Country, Region, and Global Selection**: Users can choose to view trends for specific countries, regions, or globally.

 - **PTS Source Selection**: Users can select from three different political terror indicators computed by the PTS team based on reports by Amnesty International, Human Rights Watch, and the U.S. Department of State.

+- **Top 20 Countries by Political Terror Score (PTS-A)**: Users can view the top 20 countries with the highest average Political Terror Score (PTS-A) for a selected year range.
+The app also displays a dynamic table with detailed statistics for these countries, including the mean, median, and standard deviation of PTS-A values.

 ### Access the App